 (a) Discounts for prompt payment.
 Include 552.232-8, Discounts for Prompt Payments, in multiple award schedule solicitations and contracts instead of the clause at Federal Acquisition Regulation 52.232-8.
 Use Alternate I in solicitations and contracts for-

-(1) FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers (SINs); or
+(2) The Consolidated Schedule containing information technology Special Item Numbers (SINs); or

 (b) The contracting officer shall insert the clause at 552.232-81, Payments by Non-Federal Ordering Activities, in solicitations and schedule contracts for-